Why is Fabric Choice Critical in Fashion Design?

 The choice of fabric has a significant effect on fashion designing.
 The designer should have a deep understanding of the inherent qualities and characteristics of different types of fabrics.
 A designer needs to know the material that will be suitable to a particular occasion, purpose, or age.
 You donít want to use a thick and stiff fabric for a design that drapes in the same way that you donít want to use a soft and light fabric if your design calls for something with structured shape and volume.

-Fabric manufacturers, like Dalston Mill Fabrics, provide the specifications for each type of fabric they produce.
+Fabric manufacturers provide the specifications for each type of fabric they produce.
 The information assists the designer in determining the fabric's limitations so they can choose the right material for their prototype.
 Some millers work with designers to come up with new fabric lines according to the season.
 They often collaborate to produce new and innovative fabrics with unique fabric blends, textures, weaves, and colours.
 They even think of modern printing techniques.
 All the things they do are intended to come up with a seasonal theme that can dictate the fashion direction for the year or the season.

 Choosing the right fabric